logworks/dlog/README.md

         // now in any file can use:
         tlog.log({myTag: {p1, p2}})

-    If prefered you can avoid global and require in exlicitly:
+    If prefered you can avoid global and require in explicitly:

         const tlog = require('../dlogger.js')